 If you’re curious about how a sexuality professional might benefit your intimate relationship, check out my interview with sex therapist, Dr. Hernando Chaves, who sees clients at his Los Angeles practice and online.

 Dr. Chaves: There are a number of reasons a person may see a sex counselor or therapist.
-Some of the most common concerns and topics we address include: communication around sex, sexual confidence, anxiety, relationships difficulties with sex, navigating individual sexual identity, low/high sexual desire, arousal and orgasm difficulties, sexual orientation and gender identity.
+Some of the most common concerns and topics we address include: communication around sex, sexual confidence, anxiety, relationships difficulties with sex, navigating individual sexual identity, high or low sexual desire, arousal and orgasm difficulties, sexual orientation and gender identity.

 Dr. Chaves: Ask yourself if you have concerns or challenges related to your sexual identity, expression or relationship.
 If you experiences stress or anxiety related to sex, it may be a sign that you should seek support.